 Monoblock Air to Water Heat Pump

-Monoblock ATW Heat Pumps is comprised of one piece destined to be installed outdoor.
+Monoblock ATW Heat Pump is comprised of one piece destined to be installed outside.
 When used in outdoor climates with peak winter temperatures below 0°C (32°F), a Propylene Glycol/Water Mixture shall be used as a heat transfer fluid to avoid freezing.
 Mixture Glycol Concentration % depends on lowest winter temperature.
 In most major Canadian Cities a 50% Water / Propylene Glycol Mixture is used.

 Split Air to Water Heat Pump